• Skip to primary navigation

 Random tips from the chief griller in my home:

-• Read through the entire recipe and make sure to allow for time for the grill to pre-heat (about 30-45 minutes), meat to cook (roughly 8-10 hours), and meat to rest (45-60 minutes).
-Work backwards to estimate your start time.
-For example, if we want to eat at 6 p.m., the pork needs to for sure come off by 5 p.m.
+• Read through the entire recipe and make sure to allow time for the grill to pre-heat (about 30-45 minutes), meat to cook (roughly 8-10 hours), and meat to rest (45-60 minutes).
+Work backward to estimate your start time.
+For example, if we want to eat at 6 p.m., the pork must come off by 5 p.m.
 That means the pork needs to be in the smoker by 7:00 a.m. if we want to be on the safe side.
 Which means it needs to start pre-heating around 6:15 a.m.

 • If you know you’ll be making the recipe again, just double the rub and save it with your seasonings.
 No need to make it twice!